McDelivery: Romania

 McDelivery is currently available in Kyiv, Lviv, Kharkiv, Dnipro, Vinnytsia, Zaporizhia and Odesa via Uber Eats.

 Russia

 McDelivery (Макдоставка, McDostavka) was available in Moscow by UberEats, and is available in Moscow, St. Petersburg, Nizhny Novgorod, Rostov on Don, Ekaterinburg, Novosibirsk, Samara, Kazan, Ufa and Voronezh.

 Singapore

-In Singapore, McDelivery was introduced in 2005.
-It was originally 24 hours.
+In Singapore, McDelivery was introduced in 2002.
+24 hour delivery service launched in 2005.
 McDelivery gained popularity during the COVID-19 period where residents stayed at home and discouraged non-essential travels.

 There is a S$3.50 ($ USD) delivery fee for online orders, a S$4 ($0 USD) fee for telephone orders, and a minimum order of S$10 (US$7.25) in industrial areas.

 McDelivery only operates from 7am to 10.30pm during the COVID-19 period, later from 29 March 2022, it was extended to 5.30am - 12am, and followed by 26 April 2022, it was extended back to 24 hours.

 Slovenia

 In several street blocks of Ljubljana's downtown, McDonald's began its delivery service in June 2018.
 The company set the conditions for a minimum order of one whole meal.
 The orders can be made online via the ehrana.si online food ordering service.